stats-ucl/code-peer-review/README.md

 ### For Teachers

-1. Setup (one-time): Run codeinput::run_setup() to configure your environment.
+1. Setup (one-time): Run `codeinput::run_setup()` to configure your environment.

 2. Prepare data:
-   - Create the student_list.csv file.
+   - Create the `student_list.csv` file.
-   - Download student submissions and organize them into the submissions/ folder.
+   - Download student submissions and organize them into the `submissions/` folder.

-3. Run automation: Execute the main_automation_script.r script.
+3. Run automation: Execute the `main_automation_script.R` script.

 4. Distribute access: Send the generated emails to students.

-5. Monitor progress: Use the monitor_progress_script.r to track progress and send reminders.
+5. Monitor progress: Use the `monitor_progress_script.R` to track progress and send reminders.

 ### For Students